 Qualified residence: A single-family dwelling (attached or detached) located within Virginia, designed for residential use and located in an area consistent with such use and intended for owner occupancy.
-This includes single-family units within multi-family properties such as condominiums, cooperatives units, or manufactured housing that is permanently affixed to a foundation per local code.
+This includes properties such as condominiums, cooperatives units, or manufactured housing that is permanently affixed to a foundation per local code.